RetroAND/Atari-1050---Irata/README.md

 <b>Disclaimer (1):</b> The process was non-aggressive, so it was not dissassembled at all to study it.
 Therefore some traces may reamin undetected under the integrated circuits and not documented.
 Use it at your own risk.

-<b>Disclaimer (2):</b> This is a reverse-engineering work.
-The license only apply to the results of this study and does not claim property over the design.
+<b>Disclaimer (2):</b> This is a reverse-engineering work for study and preservation purposes.
+The license only apply to the results of this study and does not claim property over the original design or firmware.